mCommerce: maximising conversions over Black Friday 2021

 Having a check-out that is optimised for mobile, whether on an app or search engine, is a crucial step towards minimising your cart abandonment.
 If your customers are expected to “pinch and zoom” they are more likely to become agitated and distrust the process (ie. fear of clicking by accident.)

-Not only this but similar to classic eCommerce stores, loading time also has a significant bearing on experience, with 53% of mobile visits abandoned during Cyber Weekend 2019 if pages took longer than 3 seconds to load.
+Not only this but similar to classic eCommerce stores, loading time also has a significant bearing on experience, with 53% of mobile visits abandoned if pages take longer than 3 seconds to load.
 So before employing jazzy and handy check-out features ensure you’ve kept up with your appearances.

 Check-out as Guest On the note of one-click processes, it’s also important to provide the option to check out as a guest.
 Forms aren’t fun to fill out at the best of times and on mobile, it’s nothing short of a pain.
 Some consumers may be visiting your site for the first time as a mobile user, so If you want to maintain engagement, give them the option to postpone this requirement,